Employing an asylum seeker

 Denna tjänst fungerar bäst med Internet Explorer som webbläsare.

-If you cannot create the offer of employment online
+If you cannot provide information about the employment in the e-service